Ulmus pumila 'Mauro'

 The Siberian elm cultivar Ulmus pumila 'Mauro' hails from the G & M nursery at Dodewaard, Netherlands, where it is listed as Ulmus pendula 'Mauro'.

 Description

 The tree has a pronounced weeping habit, but otherwise resembles the species.

 Pests and diseases

 The tree is claimed to be fully resistant 'to all diseases'.

 Cultivation

-The tree is not known (2016) to be in cultivation beyond the Netherlands.
+The tree is known (2024) to be in cultivation in the Netherlands and Italy.
 It is claimed the tree is able to 'grow easily in all soils'.